 It is also the longest man made ice tunnel in the world

-Oh and the tour is guided with lots more information on how glaciers are formed, how they are shrinking because of global warming.
-We also learned how you can count work out the age of a glacier from the “summer rings” in the ice.
+Oh and the tour is guided with lots more information on how glaciers are formed and how they are shrinking because of global warming.
+We also learned how you can work out the age of a glacier by counting the “summer rings” in the ice.
 Every summer when sand is mixed with the ice and freezes it leaves a line in the ice that are then visible when the ice is cut.
 Such as those above.